-The goals and objectives for each Client are documented in our Client files.
+Rain Dog will tailor a program for each client.
+The goals and objectives for each Client are documented in our Client files, especially in the Client's Investment Policy Statement.
 Investment strategies are created that reflect the stated goals and objectives.
 Clients may impose restrictions on investing in certain securities or types of securities.

 Agreements may not be assigned without written Client consent.